Yosemite Itinerary: How to Spend 1 to 5 Days

 Scenic Rock Formations

-You’ve likely heard of the epic Half Dome and the wild cliff of El Capitan, but Cathedral Rocks, Three Brother, Sentinel Rock, and Glacier Point are other top destinations for cool rock outcroppings.
+You’ve likely heard of the famous Half Dome and the wild cliff of El Capitan, but Cathedral Rocks, Three Brother, Sentinel Rock, and Glacier Point are other top destinations for cool rock outcroppings.
 Mount Lynell is the highest peak in Yosemite at 13,114 feet above sea level.

 yosemite itinerary